geckooooo/purkinje-device/README.md

 The physical device is simply two banks of LEDs--one for each eye--driven by an Arduino.
 The code drives the LED such that:

-### Color
+# Color (Light Frequency)
 White LEDs are most commonly used.
 Red LEDs (around 660nm wavelengths) can be particularly effective as they penetrate closed eyelids well.

-### Brightness
+# Brightness
-Typically high-intensity LEDs (15,000+ mcd) for good eyelid penetration
+High-intensity LED at (15,000+ mcd) can be used for good eyelid penetration.

-# Blinking Rates
+# Blinking Frequency
-- The LEDs flash such that they are on for 3ms and then off for varying intervals to create different visual effects.
+The LEDs flash such that they are on for 3ms and then off for varying intervals to create different visual effects.
 My anecdotal, empirical findings are:

-- 50ms: splotches of color.
+* 50ms: splotches of color.
-- 40ms: lots of fast-changing vivid colors.
+* 40ms: lots of fast-changing vivid colors.
-- 35ms: milder colors, line patterns (rings, etc.)
+* 35ms: milder colors, line patterns (rings, etc.)
-- 25ms: white with line patterns.
+* 25ms: white with line patterns.

-The research literature aligns pretty well with my findings:
+The research literature aligns pretty well with my results:

 * 25-35ms off periods (26-36 Hz) producing line patterns matches known optimal ranges
 * 40-50ms off periods (18-23 Hz) producing color effects is consistent with alpha-range stimulation

-25-35ms off periods (26-36 Hz) producing line patterns matches known optimal ranges 40-50ms off periods (18-23 Hz) producing color effects is consistent with alpha-range stimulation

 ### Usage
 The user simply holds the LEDs in front of their closed eyes to hallucinate.
 No drugs required!

 ### To Do
-- Migrate from Arduino/Processing to Raspberry Pi/Go (using periph.io)
+* Migrate from Arduino/Processing to Raspberry Pi/Go (using periph.io)
-- Document the LED type/color(s) to use
+* Document the LED type/color(s) to use
-- Implement command line parameters for setting the between-blinks (off) duration
+* Implement command line parameters for setting the between-blinks (off) duration
-- Implement "Display Mode" blinking using a normal display
+* Implement "Display Mode" blinking using a normal display

 ### Citations